TOD-theses/paper-T-RACE/main.typ

 #let assets = $"Assets"(T_A, T_B)$
 #let assetsReverse = "assets_reverse"

 We use $assets$ to denote a set of assets that occur in $T_A$ and $T_B$ in any of the scenarios.
 As an asset, we consider Ether and the tokens that implement one of the standards ERC-20, ERC-721, ERC-777 or ERC-1155.
-Let $assetsNormal(A, a) in ZZ$ be the amount of assets $A$ that address $a$ gained or lost by executing both transactions in the normal scenario.
-Let $assetsReverse(A, a)$ be the counterpart for the reverse scenario.
+Let $assetsNormal(C, a) in ZZ$ be the amount of assets $C$ that address $a$ gained or lost by executing both transactions in the normal scenario.
+Let $assetsReverse(C, a)$ be the counterpart for the reverse scenario.

 For example, assume an address $a$ converts 1 Ether to 3,000 #link("https://etherscan.io/token/0xdac17f958d2ee523a2206206994597c13d831ec7")[USDT] tokens in the normal scenario, but in the reverse scenario converts 1 Ether to only 2,500 USDT.
 The assets that occur are $assets = {"Ether", "USDT"}$.
 The currency changes are $assetsNormal("Ether", a) = -1$, $assetsNormal("USDT", a) = 3,000$, $assetsReverse("Ether", a) = -1$ and $assetsReverse("USDT", a) = 2,500$.

 For Ether, we use the `CALL` and `CALLCODE` instructions to compute which addresses gained and lost Ether in a transaction.
-We do not include the transaction value, as it stays the same regardless of the transaction order#footnote[In the evaluation, we discover that it would make sense to include the transaction value.
+We do not include the transaction value, as it stays the same regardless of the transaction order#footnote[In the course of the evaluation, we actually discover that it would make sense to include the transaction value.
 See @sec:attacker-gain-victim-loss-shortcomings.].
 Furthermore, we ignore gas costs because of the inaccuracies described in @sec:execution-inaccuracy.

 To track the gains and losses for tokens we use the following standardized events:
 - ERC-20: `Transfer(address _from, address _to, uint256 _value)`